Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

 Taj brushed the ants from his body and made ready to finish that Glyph of Warding.

 A husky voice sounded beside them, full of confidence and without a smidgen of hesitation.
 The party turned to see Morye as they had never seen him before, upright, tall, at-ease, his face chilled and handsome, his hair slicked back and flawless.
-When he smiled, there was an aura of exuberance and self-assurance, aplomb with elegant confidence.
+When he smiled, there was an aura of vitality and self-assurance, elegant and confident.

 "Hello there," the leaves rustled as the giantess spoke, her eyes gleaming as she looked down and saw Morye grinning at her.
 "Are you humans lost?"

-“Lost and found.”
-Morye made a subtle flourish.
-Much to the party's consternation, he approached the Dryad without so much as manifesting a suit of Salt Amour.
-“But I could just as easily lose myself with you.”
+"Lost and found."
+Morye made a subtle flourish as he bowed.
+Much to the party's consternation, he approached the Dryad without so much as manifesting a suit of Salt Armour.
+"But I could just as easily lose myself in your arms."

 Gwen felt a glob of vomit forcing its way up her throat and into her mouth.

-“Oh, my!”
-The dryad seemed taken aback by Morye's candidness.
-“What can I do for you?”
+The Dryad seemed taken aback by Morye's candidness.
+"What can I do for you?"

-“Ah, the things we could do could make even the gardens blush.”
+"Ah, the things we could do would make the bush blush."
 Morye smoothly replied without breaking eye contact.
-“But yes, we would like to find a certain Mistress Sufina, though as for myself, I would be delighted to make your acquaintance in the meanwhile.”
+"But for now, we would like to find a certain Mistress Sufina, though as for myself, I would be delighted to make your acquaintance while my companions did their duty."

-Gwen wondered if Dryads could excrete cold sweat because she was already sweltering with nausea.
+Gwen wondered if Dryads could cringe because she was already sweltering with nausea.

-“Oh, you’re Sufi’s friends?”
-The Dryad’s eyes lit up, casting a luminous glow on her face.
-“Come this way then, hee hee hee, let me show you the way to the Grot.
-We’ll have so much fun, I am sure.”
+"Oh, you're the Mistress' friends?"
+The Dryad's eyes lit up, casting a luminous glow on her face.
+"Come this way then, hee hee hee, let me show you the way to the Grot.
+We'll have so much fun, I am sure."

 Gwen forced the sputum down her throat and gathered her wits about her.
 She turned to see the others, Paul, Taj, and Jonas, looking towards Morye with faces full of admiration and worship.